At a Glance

 When do all of the prerequisites need to be completed?

 All prerequisites must be completed by the end of the fall before the program starts.
-Applicants are welcome to call for information, or send transcripts for review to Anel Herrera, at (626) 815-5014.
+Applicants are welcome to call Anel Herrera at (626) 815-5014 for additional information or questions.

 Is it necessary to take the GRE?